 However, when you say, “I want to be a freelancer,” you get that momentary excitement of, “I know what I want!” and then you get hit with that paralyzing fear of, “How the heck do I go about actually doing it?”

-My suggestion?
+One valid option?
 Get yourself a profile on a freelancing website.
-Entrepreneur.com has a list of the best.
-I use number 1 on that list: Upwork.com.
+The Freelance Effect has an extensive list of the possible sites out there.
+When I started out, I used number 1 on that list: Upwork.com.

 Why Use a Freelance Site?

 Upwork and sites like it allow you to create a profile that lists your skills (i.e. are you a writer or editor?
 Do you work in fiction or nonfiction?) and your resume.
 The best part, though, is that clients use the site to posts jobs specifically for freelancers.
 The site is your greatest networking tool, essentially.
 The sites usually give you a secure, guaranteed payment method as well, so you don’t get stiffed on the bill.

 Not all freelancing sites are like this.
 Some sites, like Freelance Writing Jobs, are just hubs for you to find jobs listed for freelances.
 These are still nice because they let you cut through the non-freelance jobs that pop up in any other search, and they have helpful articles about freelancing.
 However, when you click the links, you usually get sent to a company website or a job listing on a rinky-dink classifieds site, and you have to figure out the procedure to apply.
 So, when you are first starting out, a site where you can create a profile is preferred because it’s a one-stop shop.